by Andrew Lambe, Commercial Director of Company Bureau. 5th December 2013

 “Today’s finding by Forbes that we are the best country in the world for business is above all a testament to the hard work and innovation of our businesses and workers,” he said,” Ireland’s Jobs Minister, Richard Bruton.

-Ireland scored very high on all the main indicators including business taxes (Ireland corporate tax rate is just 12.5%), ease of setting up a company, monetary freedom and corruption.
+The country scored very high on all the main indicators including business taxes (Ireland corporate tax rate is just 12.5%), ease of set up a business in Ireland, monetary freedom and corruption.
 It was also noted that Ireland’s labour costs have decreased by 17% from 2008 to 2011.
 Labour costs have increased marginally in the EU as a whole over the same period.
 As well as this, employer social security taxes in Ireland are very low by international standards.
 Pay Related Social Insurance (PRSI) for employers has a top rate of just 10.75%, which is 5 times less than some European countries such as France and Slovenia.
 A 44% return for the Irish Stock Exchange Overall Index in the 12 months to 20th November also helped Ireland up the league table.

-Forbes said there are now over 1,000 overseas companies with a presence in Ireland, adding that the country also serves as the European headquarters for a number of US firms, including Google, Twitter and Facebook, which has resulted in an area of Dublin to become known as the ‘Silicon Docks’.
+Forbes said there are now over 1,000 overseas companies that do business in Ireland, adding that the country also serves as the European headquarters for a number of US firms, including Google, Twitter and Facebook, which has resulted in an area of Dublin to become known as the ‘Silicon Docks’.
 Twitter opened new Dublin offices in September where it employs 100 people with plans to double in size over the next 12 months.
 Many small technology companies from the US (as well as other countries) have also chosen Ireland as their gateway into the European market.

 Whilst Ireland has come under some pressure from France and Germany in relation to its headline corporate tax rate, the Irish Government have said on numerous occasions that this will not change and that the 12.5% rate is a ‘cornerstone of economic policy’.
 Whilst there is an international push to reduce tax avoidance by multinationals, this will not impact Ireland or the use of Irish companies significantly due to the open and transparent nature of its tax system.
 The Irish Government have also reminded critics that Ireland is legally entitled to keep its low tax rate, and the European Commission and IMF have acknowledged this.